The European Centre for Space Applications and Telecommunications (ECSAT) is ESA’s newest facility and its first in the United Kingdom.

 Exploration activities at ECSAT include the Harwell Robotics and Autonomy Facility (HRAF) initiative; a Curation Facility working with analogue samples in preparation for the eventual reception, handling and curation of extraterrestrial material; and the development and exploitation of exploration technologies, including concepts at low technology readiness levels and those with potential for non-space application.

 Technology and Quality Management support ESA’s Technology Research and General Support Technology Programmes in the UK.
 Special attention is given to seeking out cross-cutting and game-changing technologies and approaches, which is exemplified by the ESA–RAL Advanced Manufacturing Laboratory.

 ECSAT is built around and draws benefit from the Open Campus ethos at Harwell, involving cooperation with organisations located on or linked to the site.
 This includes a fast-growing space cluster that now boasts more than 80 space-related organisations; and an even larger Life Sciences cluster that addresses crossovers between Life Sciences, the physical sciences facilities at Harwell and the space sector.

-As all ESA centres, it will be working with communities in all Member States of ESA.
-In addition, it will deliver on the objective to move ESA closer to the UK, and the UK closer to ESA, by keeping links with the UK Space Agency as well as with space and non-space communities throughout the UK and on the Harwell campus.
-ECSAT already has excellent relations with organisations on the campus, such as the RAL Space Group and the Satellite Applications Catapult.
+As with all ESA centres, ECSAT works with communities in all Member States of ESA.
+In addition, it is helping to move ESA and the UK closer together, by keeping links with the UK Space Agency as well as with space and non-space communities both on campus and throughout the UK.